How to Create a Brand Message in 5 Simple Steps

 The Business-first Approach to Brand Messaging

-What Are Your Competitors Saying?
+What Do Your Competitors Say?

 The Structure of Your Brand Message